RoMcGill/H2R-PP5/README.md

 ### checkout success page
 this page shows the users order number, and order history along with a message to tell the user that they have been sent an email to confirm their order.

+### Newsletter page
+this page will ask for users to input their email address in order to recieve updates from home2retail.

+### Send a newsletter
+this page will only show for users with superusser status and allows the superuser to create email content to send to everyone who subscribes to the newsletter.

+### My Profile
+this page will allow users to update their Delivery information and also show previous orders made by the user.

+### Order History
+this page will show when a ordernumber is clicked in the profile page, this page will provide all of the details about the selected order.

 ### 404 error page
 This page is used in place of a standard 404 page.
+It will be shown in the event of an error where the page is not found.

+### 403 error page
-It will be shown in the event of an error which does not allow the page to loadq
+This page is used in place of a standard 404 page.
+It will be shown in the event of an error where the page is forbidden.

+### 500 error page
+This page is used in place of a standard 404 page.
+It will be shown in the event of an error where there is a server error.
 ----